SamsungLabs/pyworkers/README.md

 Should print `1, 4, 9`.

 Please note that there's no extra `start` method which needs to be called after a worker is created.
-Instead, the constructor automatically spawns a worker to make sure that the object is valid (e.g. pid) as soon as the it is created.
+Instead, the constructor automatically spawns a worker to make sure that the object is valid (e.g. pid) as soon as it is created.

 > **Note:** The remote worker in this example assumes that there is a remote server running locally on the TCP port 60006.
 This server can be created programmatically by including the following code (creates a child process):
 > ```python